kutia-software-company/express-typescript-starter/readme.md

 Then copy the `.env.example` file and rename it to `.env`.
 In this file you have to add your database connection information.

-Create a new database with the name you have in your `.env`-file.
+Create a new database with the name you have in your `.env` file.

 Then setup your application environment.